Scene - Cut - Print!

 7. The obvious inclusion of a gun-less guide with dogs and a very laid-out strategy, (see: #1).
 Yeah, there may be some hunting on private land with wild birds but, to maintain huntable populations for several clients over the course of a long season, there will be put-and-take birds found in cover usually not inhabited by many wild birds - beyond Opening Day, especially.

-8. If the cast is adorned in spanking new orange clothes, new boots, and sporting an equally bright hunting vest, chances are very good you are learning right along with your host.
+8. If the entire cast is adorned in spanking new orange clothes, new boots, and sporting an equally bright hunting vest, chances are very good you are learning right along with your host.

-9. While we are on the subject of clothing accessories, a new fedora-style hat, and a large purse-like bag - don’t call it a purse, call it a “satchel” - worn about the shoulder.
+9. While we are on the subject of clothing accessories, a new fedora-style hat, and a large purse-like leather bag - don’t call it a purse, call it a “satchel” - worn about the shoulder.
 In the delusion that they are somewhere in the British Isles shooting driven pheasant, they stuff warm game into the airless leather shoulder bag.
 Yuck!

 And number 10: If the hunter approaches the pointing dog with the gun barrel pointed down like a S.W.A.T. team member.
 Military or police gun training often includes this gun down position for better eyes-up scanning for danger.
 When hunting any game bird, the gun pointed down - toward the dog - requires its user to awkwardly lift the comparatively longer barreled firearm; having gravity and physics working against them rather than taking advantage of it.
 This signals, to me, that the person(s) lack significant experience.